mkner/robo-time/docs/clocks.rst

    getUptimeFp()  # returns uptime as a floating point numerical value

-Rapid prototyping and testing are some of the keypoints of Python there often short versions of functions.
-These are especially convenient for the shell command line.
+Rapid prototyping and testing are some of the keypoints of Python.
+So there are often short versions of function calls available.
+These are really useful for shell command line Python.

-For example using command line python:
+For example:

 .. code-block:: python